jakolehm/lens-extension-gke-sync/README.md

 > Prerequisites: working gcloud installation

 Download extension tgz package from [releases](https://github.com/jakolehm/lens-extension-gke-sync/releases) and install it to Lens.
-Extension starts to sync Google Cloud projects as Lens workspaces.
+Extension starts to sync GKE clusters to Lens Catalog.